 The Top 10 Things To Do in London Bridge

 London Bridge is one of our favourite places to explore in the city.
 Offering such an eclectic mix of things to do, we've rounded up the top 10 things not to be missed.
-From hustle and bustle of Borough market to the magnificent Tower Bridge, the area is packed with some of the most quintessentially London things to see and do.
-If you’re looking for jaw-dropping views, tasty local food or a walk through history, we have your itinerary sorted to explore London Bridge in a day, the right way...
+From the hustle and bustle of Borough Market to the magnificent Tower Bridge, the area is packed with some of the most quintessentially London things to see and do.
+If you’re looking for jaw-dropping views, tasty local food or a walk through history, we have your itinerary sorted to explore London Bridge in a day, the right way…

 Everything in this list is walking distance from our London Bridge hostel, St Christopher’s at The Village

 1, Pickfords Wharf, Clink St, London SE1 9DG

-Whilst roaming around London Bridge and all it’s little nooks and crannies, you might stumble across The Golden Hinde.
-It’s a lifesize reconstruction of the ship once captained by explorer Sir Francis Drake who used to sail around the world during the 16th century.
-It sits on the River Thames, and you can simply admire this ship’s exterior for free, or, if you fancy exploring the inside of the ship for hidden gems and experience the life of Sir Francis Drake, you can book a guided tour where costumed actors take you back to the 16th century to learn all kinds of Tudor history.
-Very cool.
+Whilst you’re exploring around London Bridge and all it’s little nooks and crannies, you might stumble across The Golden Hinde.
+It’s a lifesize reconstruction of the ship once captained by explorer Sir Francis Drake who sailed around the world during the 16th century.
+It sits on the River Thames, and you can simply admire this ship’s exterior for free, or, if you fancy exploring the inside of the ship and experience the life of Sir Francis Drake, you can book a guided tour where costumed actors take you back to the 16th century to learn all kinds of Tudor history.

 London Bridge, London SE1 9DA